You in Sign Language – Video & Image Included

 There are a few facts that you need to be known before proceeding to the actual demonstration.
 Take a look at them:

 - BSL is a two-handed language, unlike some other visual languages such as American Sign Language or ASL.
-They may speak the same spoken language, but their sign languages are distinct.

 - You will come across the words “dominant hand” and “non-dominant hand” when studying BSL.
 This is your dominant hand if you are right-handed.
 Your left hand is your non-dominant hand.
 It is also known as the base hand.